Work on Agenda 111 will start soon - Health Minister

-The Minister for Health, Kwaku Agyeman Manu, has told parliament that consultants and contractors working on the agenda 111 hospitals are finalizing their activities for the projects to begin.
+Minister for Health, Kwaku Agyeman-Manu, has told parliament that consultants and contractors working on the agenda 111 hospitals are finalizing their activities for the projects to begin.

 He was responding to questions specifically asked by the Member of Parliament for Daffiama/Bussie/Issa, Dr. Sebastian Sandaare.

-The agenda 111 project will see the construction 101 new district hospitals in districts without hospitals.
+The agenda 111 project will see the construction of 101 new district hospitals in districts without hospitals.

 They would also be the construction of 10 selected regional and specialized hospitals.